Ernest Bradfield: Life and military career

 The son of W. G. Bradfield, he was born at Birmingham in May 1880.
 He was educated at King Edward's School, Birmingham, before matriculating to the St Mary's Hospital Medical School, where he obtained an open scholarship in science.
 He was a keen sportsman during his studies, representing St Mary's at both cricket and rugby union.
 After graduating, he was commissioned into the Indian Medical Service as a lieutenant in August 1902, with promotion to captain following in July 1906.
 Specialising in surgery, he first saw action in the North-West Frontier Province in 1908.
 Bradfield made his debut in first-class cricket for the Europeans cricket team against the Parsees at Poona in the Bombay Presidency Match of September 1906.
-Bradfield served in the First World War in the Mesopotamian campaign, during which he was mentioned in dispatches.
-He gained promotion during the war to major in February 1915, and was made an OBE in the 1918 Birthday Honours.
+Bradfield served in the First World War in the Mesopotamian campaign, during which he was mentioned in despatches.
+He gained promotion during the war to major in February 1915, and was appointed an Officer of the Order of the British Empire in the 1918 Birthday Honours.
 He married Margaret Anne Olton in 1920, with the couple having two daughters.

-Shortly after the war, he made a second appearance in first-class cricket for the Europeans against the Indians in the 1919–20 Madras Presidency Match, with him making two further appearances against the Indians in the Madras Presidency Matches of 1922 and 1923.
+Shortly after the war, Bradfield made a second appearance in first-class cricket for the Europeans against the Indians in the 1919–20 Madras Presidency Match, with him making two further appearances against the Indians in the Madras Presidency Matches of 1922 and 1923.
 In four first-class matches, he scored 49 runs at an average of 8.16, with a highest score of 35.
 He was promoted to lieutenant colonel in February 1923.
 In 1924, he was appointed Professor of Surgery at the Madras Medical College and was superintendent of the Government General Hospital in Madras, where he was credited with bringing it up to modern standards.
 When the Marylebone Cricket Club (MCC) toured India in 1927, Bradfield stood as an umpire in a first-class match between the MCC and Madras.
-In the 1928 Birthday Honours, he was made a Companion to the Order of the Indian Empire.
+In the 1928 Birthday Honours, he was appointed a Companion to the Order of the Indian Empire.
 Bradfield was promoted to colonel in September 1932, antedated to September 1927, and was appointed to the post of assistant director of medical services in India in the same month.
-The following year, he was mentioned in dispatches once again during the Upper Mohmand Campaign of 1933.
+The following year, he was mentioned in despatches once again during the Upper Mohmand Campaign of 1933.